truar/developer-blog/content/articles/continuous-deployment-with-cloud-build-in-firebase.md

 cd ../..
 rm -rf cloud-builders-community/
 ```
-> If those steps does not work for you, check the [official link](https://cloud.google.com/cloud-build/docs/deploying-builds/deploy-firebase) to make sure it didn't change since the article was written (which is very likely)
+> If those steps do not work for you, check the [official link](https://cloud.google.com/cloud-build/docs/deploying-builds/deploy-firebase) to make sure it didn't change since the article was written (which is very likely)

 Those steps create and push a Firebase ready image on your Container Registry which can be used in a Cloud Build pipeline.

-To make sure the iamge is in your container, try executing this commmand:
+To make sure the image is in your container, try executing this command:
 ```shell script
 gcloud container images list --filter="name:firebase"